Low-scaling $GW$ with benchmark accuracy and application to phosphorene nanosheets: Resolution of the identity (RI) using the truncated Coulomb metric

 In this work, we improve our previous low-scaling $GW$ implementation\cite{cubicGW} by replacing the overlap metric by the truncated Coulomb metric\cite{jung2005auxiliary,HGtruncCoulSOSMP2,ReineRI,Luenser}

 where the Coulomb interaction is cut after a distance~$\rc $.
 In the limit of a large cutoff radius~$\rc $, the truncated Coulomb metric turns into the Coulomb metric, $\underset{\rc \rightarrow\infty}{\lim}\,m_{\rc }(\br,\br') \eqt{1}/{|\br-\br'|}$.
-For small cutoff radius~$\rc $, calculations based on the truncated Coulomb metric are equivalent to calculations based on the overlap metric.\cite{Luenser} The truncated Coulomb metric combines the attractive features of the Coulomb metric and the overlap metric: high accuracy due to the near-sighted Coulomb operator and preservation of sparsity due to the locality of~$m_{\rc }(\br,\br')$.
-Those benefits of the truncated Coulomb metric have already been exploited for low-scaling scaled-opposite spin MP2\cite{HGtruncCoulSOSMP2} and low-scaling RPA\cite{Luenser,parallellsRPA,lsbeyondRPA,lsRPAgradients,lsRPAselfconsistent} reporting similar accuracy as for the respective conventional-scaling schemes.
+For a small cutoff radius~$\rc $, calculations based on the truncated Coulomb metric are equivalent to calculations based on the overlap metric.\cite{Luenser} The truncated Coulomb metric combines the attractive features of the Coulomb metric and the overlap metric: high accuracy due to the near-sighted Coulomb operator and preservation of sparsity due to the locality of~$m_{\rc }(\br,\br')$. \JW{Another approach for truncating the Coulomb operator is the use of complementary error functions as in standard range-separated hybrid functionals.\cite{Heyd2003,Dutoi2008}} \JW{The benefits of a local Coulomb metric} have already been exploited for low-scaling scaled-opposite spin MP2\cite{HGtruncCoulSOSMP2} and low-scaling RPA\cite{Luenser,parallellsRPA,lsbeyondRPA,lsRPAgradients,lsRPAselfconsistent} reporting similar accuracy as for the respective conventional-scaling schemes.
 The RI factorization in Eq.~\eqref{ERI4c} is exact in the limit of a complete RI basis, independent of the chosen RI metric.
 Therefore, truncating the Coulomb operator with a finite~$\rc $ does not affect the accuracy of the $GW$ algorithm as long as the RI basis is sufficiently large.

 We note that in plane-wave implementations, RI with different metrics is not discussed.
 The reason is that the Coulomb matrix, the truncated Coulomb matrix and the overlap matrix are diagonal in the plane-wave basis.
 As consequence, RI factorizations as in Eq.~\eqref{ERI4c} are identical for the three different metrics when using plane wave basis functions.
 We added a more detailed explanation in the supporting information (SI) to facilitate the discussion between plane-wave and localized-basis-set communities.